A2B-Bikeshare/go-flux/README.md

 Note: Fluxlog is currently under *heavy* development.
 Please don't use it.

 Fluxlog has three parts:
-  - flux/msg contains the encode and decode API for flux messages
+  - flux/msg contains the encode/decode API for flux messages
   - flux/log contains the API for writing flux messages to an [NSQ](http://nsq.io) daemon
   - flux/fluxd contains the API for reading flux messages from an [NSQ](http://nsq.io) topic and writing them to a supported database.